Company Alignment: The CEO's Roadmap to Business Alignment

 Aligning your organization begins with establishing and articulating a compelling Core Purpose.
 According to Trevor and Varcoe, “ Purpose is the loadstone upon which every enterprise is built.”
 An article in Forbes describes the dangers of skipping this step: “Without establishing the ‘why’ it is difficult to built and protect a great organizational culture… If everyone isn’t totally aligned, the employees will eventually receive mixed messaging and start to lose faith in the mission.”

-Having a compelling purpose is essential but it is relatively meaningless unless you’ve communicated it effectively.
+A compelling purpose is essential but isn't significant unless you’ve communicated it effectively.
 Here’s a great video example of one of our clients sharing the story of his company’s purpose in a compelling, memorable, and impassioned way.
-Think about how you can communicate your Core Purpose in a way that your employees will connect to it.
+Think about how you can communicate your Core Purpose so your employees will connect.

 CEO Survival Guide